Whitehouse Family History Centre

 PROB EXPLANATIONS 210322 (Wills and administrations indexes)

-MISC EXPLANATIONS 220805 (Other records: Apprentices; Birmingham directories & rate books; Catholics; Children’s hospital records; Famous Whitehouses; Fire policies; GWR shareholders; Lloyds Bank memo. books; London Gazette; Lunatic asylums; Medics; Patentees; Prisoners of War 1795 and 1812-15; Sedgley Manor Rolls; Staffs Boatmen, Staffs Police, Staffs Quarter Sessions Prisoners and Seamen who fought at the battle of Trafalgar)
+MISC EXPLANATIONS 241223 (Other records: Apprentices; Birmingham directories & rate books; Catholics; Children s hospital records; Famous Whitehouses; Fire policies; GWR shareholders; Little used sources (not investigated); Lloyds Bank memo. books; London Gazette; Lunatic asylums; Medics; Patentees; Prisoners of War 1795 and 1812-15; Sedgley Manor Rolls; Staffs Boatmen, Staffs Police, Staffs Quarter Sessions Prisoners and Seamen who fought at the battle of Trafalgar)

 CHURCH KEY 160402 (Key to abbreviations of churches used in trees and databases)